hackbinghamton/DataScienceWorkshop/README.md

 # Feedback

-If you attended our workshop on 10/2/19, please leave feedback [here](https://forms.gle/WyVb2LZHJooUhAo39).
+If you attended our workshop, please leave feedback [here](https://forms.gle/WyVb2LZHJooUhAo39).